imperviousinc/hnsquery/README.md

 ⚠️ Usage of this library is not currently recommended in your application as the API will likely change.

 Handshake Query is a cross-platform library to trustlessly resolve and verify Handshake names using an SPV node.
 Supports DNSSEC & DNS-Based Authentication of Named Entities (DANE).
 It wraps [libhsk](https://github.com/handshake-org/hnsd) with a thread-safe API.
-It's currently being used by Impervious browser.
+It's currently being used by Beacon browser.

 ## Supported Platforms

 iOS, Android, macOS, Windows and Linux